 PRIMARY AND COMMUNITY CARE POLICY - 2023/4

-This module enables students to explore and acquire a knowledge and understanding of primary and community care structures and services in relation to the context of policy implementation and the legal aspects of policy development.
-It also allows for the exploration of current substantive issues in the field of primary and community and their impact on service delivery within their own professional context and that of the wider team.
+This module enables students to explore and acquire a conceptual understanding of primary and community care structures and services in relation to the context of policy implementation and the legal aspects of policy development.
+It also allows for the in-depth exploration of current substantive issues in the field of primary and community care and their impact on service delivery within their own professional context and that of the wider team.

 School of Health Sciences

 JACs code: B790

 Module cap (Maximum number of students): N/A